 Sleep disturbance is the second most common symptom after hot flushes.
 During perimenopause, the problem can be trouble falling or staying asleep or both.
 With menopause, the problem is more likely to be waking too early.
 As to why perimenopause and menopause so strongly affect sleep, it’s a combination of:

-- high histamine during the high-estrogen stage of perimenopause
+- high histamine during the high-oestrogen stage of perimenopause

 - disruption of the sleep centres of the brain due to the drop in progesterone and oestradiol.